 9 tips for coping with farm stress

-Farm stress is high as commodity prices remain below profitable levels and the coronavirus pandemic disrupts crop and livestock markets.
-Farmers are anxious to wrap up planting.
+Farm stress is high as uncertainty is higher than ever.
 When tension is high it can be easy to fall into unhealthy patterns.

 However, when farmers are healthy, their farms may be more productive, explains psychologist and farmer Michael Rosmann.
 He cites a Swedish study that asked farmers about their behavioral wellbeing and compared it with veterinary calls and production data of their livestock.